 Bit Mnemonic Field Name Description Read/Write 31:6 Reserved 5 OERS Overrun Error Overrun Error Status (Default: 0) This bit is immediately set to "1" when an overrun error is detected.
 This bit is cleared when a "0" is written.
 R/W0C 4 CTSS CTS Status CTS Terminal Status (Default: 0) This field indicates the status of the CTS signal.
 1: The CTS signal is High.
 0: The CTS signal is Low.
 R 3 RBRKD Receiving Break Receive Break (Default: 0) This bit is set when a break is detected.
 This bit is automatically cleared when a frame that is not a break is received.
 1: Current status is Break.
 0: Current status is not Break.
-R 2 TRDY Transmission Data Empty 1 TXALS Transmission Complete 0 UBRKD Break Detected UART Break Detect (Default: 0) This bit is set when a break is detected.
+R 2 TRDY Transmission Data Empty Transmit Ready (Default: 1) This bit is set to "1" if at least one stage in the Transmit FIFO is free.
+R 1 TXALS Transmission Complete Transmit All Sent (Default: 1) This bit is set to "1" if the Transmit FIFO and all transmission shift registers are empty.
+R 0 UBRKD Break Detected UART Break Detect (Default: 0) This bit is set when a break is detected.
 Once set, this bit remains set until cleared by writing a "0" to it.
 R/W0C